 If you liked this recipe and found it helpful, give it some love by sharing!

-- Mix Salt & Yeast: Pour the flour into the bowl of a stand mixer fitted with the paddle attachment.
+- Pour the flour into the bowl of a stand mixer fitted with the paddle attachment.
 Add the salt and yeast on opposite sides of the bowl, stirring each one in with your finger.
 Keeping the salt from directly touching the yeast prevents it from killing the yeast.

-- Combine Dry Ingredients: Add the olive oil and the black pepper and stir to combine.
+- Add the olive oil and the black pepper and stir to combine.

-- Prepare the Pan: While the dough is proving, lightly grease the base of a 9-inch round springform pan that is at least 2 inches deep.
+- While the dough is proving, lightly grease the base of a 9-inch round springform pan that is at least 2 inches deep.
 Line the base with parchment paper for easy removal.

-- Preheat: About 30 minutes before the bread is done rising, preheat the oven to 425°F.
+- About 30 minutes before the bread is done rising, preheat the oven to 425°F.

 - The most important steps in this recipe are the kneading and proving.
 An under-kneaded or under-proved focaccia will not taste as good nor have as lovely of a texture.
 Be sure to follow the guidelines in the recipe instructions to ensure your success.